Home

 Technically, they open their wings to the sun to dry evenings dampness from their feathers.
 The sun also cooks off any bacteria and guts lingering after eating - a natural cleansing process.
 Again, very resourceful and the vulture reminds us to call upon our natural resources to get the job done (don't work hard, work smart and work with the elements).

-One other observation.
-I noticed the buzzards at Uncle Dan's peed on their feet.
+One other observation… I noticed the buzzards at Uncle Dan’s peed on their feet.
 Later I learned this is a way for them to keep clean.
 Their excrement keeps acts like a bleach, and keeps bacteria on their feet at bay.

 This is an unorthodox method that achieves remarkable results.
 In fact, if we think about it, bird symbolism theme of the vulture is all about opportunity and resourcefulness brought about through unusual and clever methods.

 So, as it turns out, there are a myriad of reasons why the vulture presents itself proudly (and the do strike a regal figure.
-Observe them at rest - they're kings and queens in their own right).
-Independent and beautiful in exotic ways, the vulture is the spokes-bird for nonconformity and intelligent design.
+Observe them at rest – they’re kings and queens in their own right).

 Some cultures like the ancient Iranians, Zoroastrians and Tibetan Buddhists participated in "sky burials" in which they would leave their deceased to be picked over by vultures.
 This was an honorable process, as the vulture was a symbol of renewal and so, in a creative way, the deceased were given new life by their remains being consumed by the vulture.